 Travel and Family Experiences: 9/10.

 When we travel, I like a clean place with a large comfortable bed.
 This never means spending on the most expensive hotels.
 In fact, over the last couple of years, I prefer to stay in Airbnbs.
 When we’re in an Airbnb, I feel and live like a local.
 Best of all, I look for a place with extra beds and bathrooms with larger kitchens and all of the conveniences of home.
 I’ve prioritized the number of vacations we take a year and the quality of those vacations.
+You can also stash some of your resources as you enjoy your dream vacation along the best beaches in Fort Lauderdale, for example.
 That’s how I was able to justify traveling first class.
-Here’s the awesome, reasonably priced place we stayed in Lisbon.
+Here’s also the awesome, reasonably priced place we stayed in Lisbon.

 I value entertainment because it’s something I get to do with my wife, and possibly kids.
 I’m fine to spend money on a Broadway play or a 10-hour private travel excursion in Porto, Portugal, that took us on a boat tour of the Douro wine region and a visit to multiple vineyards and small towns in the region.
 In case you’re wondering, here’s the trip we took.
 I highly recommend it, the views were amazing.